shivamthapar/clojure-practice/README.md

 # clojure-practice
-a few practice exercises made by me to play with Clojure.
+A few practice exercises made by me to play with Clojure.